Fees indicated are based on the current academic year (2018/19) and are subject to change next year.

 - Critical Approaches to Creative Media Products

-4 GCSEs grade A - C, including English Language and a subject relevant to your chosen area of study.
-Students with full Level 2 vocational qualifications with an overall Merit/Distinction will be considered alongside 2 GCSEs grade A - C including GCSE English Language and a good reference.
+4 GCSEs grade A - C/9 - 4, including English Language and a subject relevant to your chosen area of study.
+Students with full Level 2 vocational qualifications with an overall Merit/Distinction will be considered alongside 2 GCSEs grade A - C/9 - 4 including GCSE English Language and a good reference.

 Students performance is graded via a combination of practical and academic coursework and controlled assessments.

 The media industry is one of the largest employers in the UK, and is continuing to grow.
-You will be introduced to various aspects of media production, preparing you for employment in a variety of areas including; location and studio-based TV & Video Production, Production Management, Advertising & Marketing, Photography, Motion Graphics, Music Video and Print Production.
+On the course, you will be introduced to various aspects of media production, preparing you for employment in a variety of areas including; location and studio-based TV & Video Production, Production Management, Advertising & Marketing, Photography, Motion Graphics, Music Video and Print Production.

 What other opportunities will I have?
 You will develop a show reel and portfolio of production work to help you gain employment in the future.
 You will also have opportunities to benefit from direct involvement in the media industry on trips and work experience through our in-house company, EIM Productions.